ARTEXR

 Infrastructure Approach for Cultural Content in Audiovisual Productions

-Building on initial exploratory prototypes, the initiative is working with partners to investigate how cultural content can be more easily integrated into immersive narrative production processes.
+Building on initial exploratory concepts and prototypes, the initiative is working with partners to investigate how cultural content can be more easily integrated into immersive and audiovisual production processes in the future.

 Our latest survey research

-ARTEXR is an initiative launched by Pentaship, for which European funding is currently being sought.
+ARTEXR is a research and development initiative launched by Pentaship, for which European funding is currently being sought through Creative Europe.

-Together with cultural producers, media companies, and technology partners, we are exploring how digital cultural content in Europe can become more accessible, usable, and interoperable.
+Together with museums, media companies, and technology partners, we are exploring how digital cultural content in Europe can become more accessible, usable, and interoperable.
+The approaches described are currently in the conceptual and exploratory phase and will be further developed as the project progresses.

-Please take two minutes to complete our survey and help shape the future framework.
+Please take two minutes to complete our survey and help shape the future framework for the use of digital cultural content.

 Thank you very much!